mishatuesday/mishatuesday.github.io/_posts/2022-10-27-controlling-forms-in-react.markdown

 </form>
 {% endhighlight %}

-Of course, if you need to use that field value in a different componenet, you'll have to pass down a function as props to get it there... but I digress.
+Of course, if you need to use that field value in a different component, you'll have to pass down a function as props to get it there... but I digress.

 ## The real input types I wanted to blog about: